Asia Golf Circuit: History

 Further problems for the Asia Golf Circuit soon arose as its players, who were unhappy with a lack of playing opportunities due to the limited number of tournaments and the number of overseas players on the tour, and prompted by promoter Seamus O'Brien of World Sport Group, founded the Asian PGA in 1994 with the intention of creating their own tour.
 The Asian PGA Tour launched in 1995 with twice the number of tournaments as the existing circuit.
 The Asia Golf Circuit responded by adding tournaments, including the Bali Open and Rolex Masters in early 1995, with further tournaments planned for later in the year along with the rescheduled Hong Kong Open, which was moved to November.
 Initially the two tours ran side by side, largely avoiding scheduling conflicts, but steadily the Asia Golf Circuit started losing tournaments to its neighbour.
 The Sabah Masters, which had only been on the circuit since 1994, joined the Asian PGA Tour in 1996; the Indonesian Open left in readiness for the 1997 season; Thailand, Korea and India followed suit a year later.

 Although the Asia-Pacific Golf Confederation added further tournaments to the schedule, such as the Southwoods Open and Manila Open, the circuit continued to lose ground to the Asian PGA.
 At the end of 1997, Official World Golf Ranking points were withdrawn from the Asia Golf Circuit, and the following year the Asian PGA Tour gained further recognition when it became an affiliate member of the International Federation of PGA Tours.
 The remaining national opens of Hong Kong, the Philippines and Malaysia soon joined the Asian PGA Tour and although the Asia Golf Circuit still ran a six tournament schedule in 1999, this proved to be the end of the tour.

-Circuit champions

-In the inaugural season, the player with the lowest aggregate score for the 360 holes played was declared the circuit champion.
-Subsequently, the Order of Merit was points based, with points being awarded for high placings at each tournament and the highest cumulative point scorer for the season being declared the winner.
-In 1995, the Order of Merit was changed to a money list.